-Corneal Gene Therapy
+UNC Gene Therapy Center

 The DNA packaging capacity of the Adeno-Associated Vectors (AAV) is relatively small, currently rendering it deficient for the treatment of diseases requiring large gene transfer (>4.7kb).
 To overcome this size limitation, we have developed a novel technique (OAGR) and characterized existing approaches that exploit host DNA repair pathways for intracellular large transgene reconstruction.
 During this work we have identified host DNA repair proteins and pathways necessary for episomal genetic engineering with the understanding that enhancements at the basic science level will aid in the generation of a safer and more efficient clinical reagent.
-Towards disease therapy, we have evaluated different AAV large gene delivery contexts in disease models of dysferlinopathy and hemophilia A. In addition, we are translating our optimized large gene delivery format for the treatment of macular degeneration.
+Towards disease therapy, we have evaluated different AAV large gene delivery contexts in disease models of dysferlinopathy and hemophilia A.

 Our lab has also been focused on emerging technologies using DNA endonucleases to genetically engineer human and mouse chromosomes.
 These efforts use AAV vectors for gene delivery of both an endonuclease that creates a precise double-strand break that stimulates homologous recombination, and a DNA repair substrate containing the desired modification.
 Importantly, we have defined the role of duplexed AAV genomes to enhance the targeted repair process and were the first to engineer and validate a universal AAV context which allows the delivery of 2 zinc-finger nucleases, as well as a repair substrate, in a single AAV vector (in collaboration with Dr. M. Porteus).
 Additionally, we have demonstrated the stimulation of gene editing using FDA approved drugs while providing mechanistic insights into this process.
 Currently we are characterizing structured DNA elements, implicated in genome instability and cancer, as targets for genetic engineering.